 - Four suspension cables in the ceiling for attaching a trellis

-The greenhouse is nearly indestructible.
-It went through a powerful hailstorm west of Innisfail that cracked windows and windshields (on both of my vehicles), broke siding, and destroyed shingles on all of the houses in the area, but the greenhouse was unscathed.
+The greenhouse went through a powerful hailstorm west of Innisfail that cracked windows and windshields (on both of my vehicles), broke siding, and destroyed shingles on all of the houses in the area, but the greenhouse was unscathed.
 This is due in part to the strength of a 1/4″ pane of glass fitted into a wooden frame that absorbs impact.
 Another advantage of wood is that it does not conduct cold into the greenhouse.
-Finally, cedar is naturally rot resistant.
+Cedar is also naturally rot resistant.
 The wood is further protected from the elements with two coats of Sashco Capture stain and one coat of Saschco Cascade clear coat.